 - Incofin: Incofin is certainly the most likely institution to be moved to the "medium" category.
 Even though Incofin requires three criteria that are currently too difficult to meet for the project's cooperative societies, those criteria are the most likely to be met in the medium-term.
 These requirements concern export licences (and the interest of the institution to change this), the minimum collected volume and the minimum amount to be refinanced. - Root Capital: the institution also requires an export licence (with possibility and interest in changing this criteria).
 The average volume of cocoa collected by the cooperative societies that are refinanced by the institutions approximates 10,000 tons per year, which is four to five time as much as the volumes collected by the most active cooperative societies of the project.
-The minimum refinancing amount, which corresponds to EUR 300,000 is currently too high for cooperative societies.
+The

-- Oikocredit: Similar to Root Capital, Oikocredit requires an export licence and does not show any explicit intention to change this requirement.
+- minimum refinancing amount, which corresponds to EUR 300,000 is currently too high for cooperative societies. - Dikocredit: Similar to Root Capital, Oikocredit requires an export licence and does not show any explicit intention to change this requirement.
 The minimum amount of EUR 500,000 is much higher than the needs and the absorption capacity of the analysed cooperative societies. - ResponsAbility: ResponsAbility's minimum refinancing amount of EUR 1 million seems to be far from the absorption capacity of the project's cooperative societies.
 Moreover, the institution requires an export licence and has not shared any plans to change this.

-Main criteria Advans MicroCred UNACOOPEC-CI ResponsAbility Oikocredit Shared Interest Triodos Root Capital Alterfin Incofin SIDI Registration of cooperative yes yes yes yes yes yes yes yes yes yes yes Export licence no no no yes yes no yes, and with 3 year experience yes yes yes no Minimum turnover/ tonnage NA 5,000 t/ crop season EUR 1 million 10,000 t/year in average EUR 450,000 EUR 5-10 million/ 5,000 t EUR 300,000/ 800 t Partnership with buyer interview interview international international preferred if known international international international/kn own international Accounting in place/weak financial statements yes yes yes audited by a large audit firm yes yes yes yes yes yes yes Governance bodies yes yes yes yes yes yes yes yes yes yes yes Training/donor project yes FBS a plus a plus a plus a plus a plus a plus a plus Other criteria NA NA NA NA NA Fairtrade certification profitability, sustainability vision NA NA NA NA Minimum financing amount (in EUR) 15,000 NA 1,000,000 500,000 50,000 250,000 300,000 150,000 200,000 100,000 Access possibilities for PRO- PLANTEURS cooperatives high medium medium low low medium medium low medium low high The organisa ations have alre ady attempted/are interested in devel oping a work mod lel with cooperati ives that do not he old any export lice ence.
+Main criteria Advans MicroCred MicroCred UNACOOPEC-CI ResponsAbility Oikocredit Shared Interest Triodos Root Capital Alterfin Incofin SIDI Registration of cooperative yes yes yes yes yes yes yes yes yes yes yes Export licence ou ou yes yes ou yes, and with 3 year experienα yes yes yes ou Minimum turnover/ tonnage ı 1 ΨN 5,000 t/ crop season l 1 EUR 1 million 10,000 t/year in average EUR 450,000 EUR 5-10 million/ 5,000 t EUR 300, 000/ 800 t Partnership with buyer interview 1 interview international international preferred if known international international international/kn own international ı Accounting in place/weak financial statements yes yes yes audited by a large audit firm yes yes yes yes yes yes yes Governance bodies yes yes yes yes yes yes yes yes yes yes yes Training/donor project yes 1 FBS a plus : aplus a plus a plus a plus a plus a plus Other criteria NA ΝΑ ΝΑ NA NA Fairtrade certification profitability, sustainability vision NA NA NA NA Minimum financing amount (in EUR) 15,000 1 ΝΑ 1,000,000 500,000 50,000 250,000 300,000 150,000 200,000 100,000 Access possibilities for PRO-PLANTEURS cooperatives high medium medium low low medium medium low medium low high The organisa ations have alre adv attempted/are The organisations have already attempted/are interested in developing a work model with cooperatives that do not hold any export licence. poing a work mod Jel with cooperati ves that do not ho old any export lice nce.

-TABLE 11 : SUMMARY OF CRITERIA REQUIRED BY DFS AND SOCIAL INVESTORS
+TABLE 11: SUMMARY OF CRITERIA REQUIRED BY DFS AND SOCIAL INVESTORS